hermiter: R package for Sequential Nonparametric Estimation: Hermite series based estimators and algorithms

+We have found that while the asymptotic properties of the alternate univariate CDF estimator \eqref{eq:HermiteSeriesUniCDFEstAlt} are the same as \eqref{eq:HermiteSeriesUniCDFEst}, the empirical, finite sample performance of \eqref{eq:HermiteSeriesUniCDFEstAlt} is superior for quantile estimation specifically, see \cite{stephanou2017sequential}.
 A vectorized implementation of the bisection root finding algorithm is a robust way to calculate the quantiles at an arbitrary vector of cumulative probability values.
-This is one of the two algorithms available for quantile estimation in \pkg{hermiter}.
-The second algorithm allows for more rapid but sometimes less accurate approximation of the quantiles by calculating the CDF values at a fixed vector of values and applying linear interpolation to find the vector of quantiles using the \proglang{R} function \fct{findInterval}.
+This is one of the two algorithms available for quantile estimation in \textsf{hermiter}.
+The second algorithm allows for more rapid but sometimes less accurate approximation of the quantiles by calculating the CDF values at a fixed vector of values and applying linear interpolation to find the vector of quantiles using the \textbf{R} function \textit{findInterval}.
 It is also noteworthy that in \eqref{eq:HermiteSeriesUniCDFEst} and \eqref{eq:HermiteSeriesUniCDFEstAlt}, it is computationally advantageous to utilize the recurrence relations for integrals of Hermite functions in \eqref{eq:intRecurrenceLower} and \eqref{eq:intRecurrenceUpper},

 and